Robust Knowledge Adaptation for Dynamic Graph Neural Networks: Proposed Method

 {\textbf{Problem Definition}.} As the graph evolves, i.e., new edges are continuously added, the inherent properties of nodes will change over time.
-Dynamic graph neural networks aims to capture the temporal evolution in dynamic graphs to continuously update node embeddings by graph neural networks.
+Dynamic graph neural networks aims to capture the temporal evolution in dynamic graphs to continuously update node embeddings.
 The task can be specifically defined as follows: before a certain timestamp $t$, we observe a sequence of historical edge sets of a dynamic graph, $\{\mathbf{E}(1),\dots,\mathbf{E}(t)\}$, and temporal node embedding matrices $\{\mathbf{X}(1),\dots,\mathbf{X}(t)\}$.
 At time $t$, a new edge $(v_s,v_d,t)$ is added to the graph.
-Note that the new edge may could link two existing nodes, or build a connection between a existing node and a new node.
+Note that the new edge may link two existing nodes, or build a connection between a existing node and a new node.
 Our goal is to design a robust knowledge propagation mechanism to obtain the updated embeddings $\mathbf{X}(t)$ of the nodes in the dynamic graph.
-Note that when an edge is deleted, robust knowledge adaptation should be also considered, and it can be solved in a similar way to the case of edge addition.
+Note that when deleting an edge, robust knowledge adaptation can be resolved similarly to edge addition.
 Here, we mainly introduce the method when the edge is added.